matigo/nice_social/README.md

 # Nice.Social
 ### An Open-Source Web Client for App.Net

+> Note: App.net shut down on March 17, 2017.
+While this code will no longer work with that network, you may be able to adapt it for pnut.io.
+The project will remain available on GitHub indefinitely, though.

 App.net is a social platform that enables people to accomplish a lot of goals, but it's most well-known for its microblogging community *(and slightly storied history)*.
 Nice.Social is a web application that was created to provide a tool that anybody could use to see a Filtered, mostly Spam-Free Global timeline in addition to their own in a single location.
 Nice.Social is an interactive tool, but can be used as a way to passively observe community interactions as well.

 This code does not send any personal data to 3rd-party servers.
 All information is kept solely in the web browser or sent directly to the App.net servers.
 A NiceRank Index is downloaded from api.nice.social at launch and every hour afterwards to provide a list of accounts and their NiceRank scores.
 NiceRank is how the web application can effectively filter the Global Timeline to show primarily human-powered accounts and their interactions.